Don’t get stuck in the cold: how to prepare for a catastrophic heating system loss in your building

 What happens if your building’s heating or cooling system shut down today?
 Would you still be able to operate?
 Do you have an emergency plan in place?

-If you would like to discuss these issues in more detail with an industry professional, please contact Joe Reintjes at firstname.lastname@example.org, Jake Ewbank at Jacob.email@example.com call 316-265-9655.
+If you would like to discuss these issues in more detail with an industry professional, please contact Joe Reintjes at firstname.lastname@example.org, Craig Singer at email@example.com, or Curtis Winter at firstname.lastname@example.org.
+Or call 316-265-9655.

 Knipp Services works with commercial and industrial building owners to identify solutions to reduce downtime and increase building efficiency.
 We provide services that enable building owners to have a high-performance building.
 “Making Buildings Better” sums up the mission statement of Knipp Services.